huckmon/docker-arma3-server/README.md

 6. `quit` (from steamcmd)
 7. `quit` (from exec session)
 8. Remove the entrypoint line from the compose file Your steam profile should be cached to allow the container to download updates for the server without having to repeat these steps
+It's slightly janky, but other options need a lot of work (which is a later issue if at all).

 ## Data Directory
 All server files will be stored in the `./data` volume